 The accredited Dental Assisting program is nationally recognized for its quality training.
 Theory is delivered to you in a classroom setting, complemented by our fully functional dental operatories (working spaces), digital radiography units and dental lab.
 The program has a ratio of approximately 10 students per instructor to ensure students receive the best guidance and expert advice.
 By the time you graduate, you will be competent in the entire core skill set recognized across Canada.
-With successful completion of the National Board Exam, you will be eligible for licensure in all provinces within Canada.
+With successful completion of the National Board Exam, you will be eligible for licensure in all Canadian provinces.

 We collaborate with local industry leaders and educational organizations as well as National Dental Assisting organizations to ensure that graduates are able to meet all aspects of the profession of dental assisting.

 You can read our Dental Assisting program outcome statements here.